Sika deer: Habitat

-Sika deer are found in the temperate and subtropical forests of eastern Asia, preferring areas with dense understory and occasional clearings and where snowfall does not exceed 10–20 cm, though in their native range they have been known to frequent areas with a maximum snow depth of up to 50 cm (19.6 in).
+Sika deer are found in the temperate and subtropical forests of eastern Asia, preferring areas with dense understory and occasional clearings and where snowfall does not exceed 10–20 cm, though in their native range, they have been known to frequent areas with a maximum snow depth up to 50 cm (19.6 in).
 They tend to forage in patchy clearings of forests.
 Introduced populations are found in areas with similar habitats to their native ranges, including Western and Central Europe, Eastern United States, and New Zealand.